sakib078/Maze-Runner/README.md

 5. Choose a level by entering the corresponding number (1, 2, 3, or 4) or 'Q' to quit.
 6. Use the W, A, S, and D keys to navigate the player through the maze.

+NOTE: Redirect to the master branch from the main branch to look for files and screenshots.

 Features
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------